moves-rwth/stormpy/doc/source/doc/building_mas.rst

 =====================

 We already saw the process of building CTMCs with MDPs via Stormpy in :doc:`building_ctmcs` and :doc:`building_mdps`.
+Markov automata use states that are probabilistic i.e. like the states of an MDP or markovian that are like the states of a CTMC.

-In this section, we build a small Markarov automata with five states from which the first four are markovian.
+In this section, we build a small MA with five states from which the first four are markovian.
 Since we covered labeling and exit rates already in the previous examples we omit the description of these components.
 The full example can be found here: